rrgrau/midasAnalyser/README.md

 An application for the processing and interactive visual analysis of MIDAS tactile graphics data files.
 This application requires MIDAS_logger data files to work (https://github.com/rrgrau/midasLogger)

-Created in Java with the Eclipse IDE.
+Created in Java using the Eclipse IDE.

 The /bin folder contains a runnable JAR file.